gprMax/gprMax/docs/source/output.rst

 * ``Hx`` is an array containing the time history (for the model time window) of the values of the x component of the magnetic field at that receiver position.
 * ``Hy`` is an array containing the time history (for the model time window) of the values of the y component of the magnetic field at that receiver position.
 * ``Hz`` is an array containing the time history (for the model time window) of the values of the z component of the magnetic field at that receiver position.
-* ``Ix`` is an array containing the time history (for the model time window) of the values of the x component of current (calculated around a single cell loop) at that receiver position.
+* ``Ix`` is an optional array containing the time history (for the model time window) of the values of the x component of current (calculated around a single cell loop) at that receiver position.
-* ``Iy`` is an array containing the time history (for the model time window) of the values of the y component of current (calculated around a single cell loop) at that receiver position.
+* ``Iy`` is an optional array containing the time history (for the model time window) of the values of the y component of current (calculated around a single cell loop) at that receiver position.
-* ``Iz`` is an array containing the time history (for the model time window) of the values of the z component of current (calculated around a single cell loop) at that receiver position.
+* ``Iz`` is an optional array containing the time history (for the model time window) of the values of the z component of current (calculated around a single cell loop) at that receiver position.

 Within each individual ``src`` group are the following attributes: